Hrafnkels saga: Synopsis

 We learn of the Norwegian man Hallfreður who becomes one of the original settlers of Iceland, arriving on the east coast around the year 900 with his fifteen-year-old son Hrafnkell, a promising young man.
 Hrafnkell has ambition and soon – with the permission of his father – establishes his own settlement.
 He selects an uninhabited valley for his farm and names it Aðalból (Noble home).
 The valley subsequently receives the name Hrafnkelsdalr (Hrafnkell's valley).

 Hrafnkell also has a large temple erected and performs lavish sacrificial ceremonies.
-He dedicates the best of his livestock to his patron deity Freyr, including his favourite horse, Freyfaxi.
+He dedicates his favourite horse, named Freyfaxi, to his patron god Freyr, along with the best of his other possessions and livestock.
 He swears that he will kill anyone who rides Freyfaxi without permission.
 From his religious activities Hrafnkell comes to be known as Freysgoði (Freyr's goði).

 Hrafnkell longs for power and soon establishes himself as a chieftain by bullying people in neighbouring valleys.
 He has a penchant for duels and never pays weregild for anyone he kills.

 Now the saga introduces Einar, a shepherd of Hrafnkell's.
 On one occasion Einar needs to ride to perform his duties, but every horse he approaches runs away from him except Freyfaxi.
 He then takes Freyfaxi and rides him for the day.
 But after the horse has been ridden it runs home to Aðalból and starts neighing.
 On seeing his horse dirty and wet with sweat, Hrafnkell realises what has happened.
 He rides out with his axe and reluctantly kills Einar to fulfil his oath.

 Einarr's father, Þorbjörn, upset at the death of his son, goes to Hrafnkell to seek weregild.
 Hrafnkell tells him that he pays weregild for no man.
 He does, however, think that this killing was among the worst he has done and is prepared to make some amends.
 He makes a seemingly favourable offer to Þorbjörn of taking care of him for the rest of his days.